Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-14-trouble-shooting-geolocation.md

 date: 2015-05-14 08:44:12
 order: 3
 ---
-You may receive the following error when using location services with the JB4A SDK:
+Developers using version 4.1 or earlier of the JB4A SDK may receive the following error when using location services with the JB4A SDK:

 ~~~
 java.lang.reflect.InvocationTargetException